alwaysmeticulous/report-diffs-action/cloudflare-pages/README.md

 # Cloudflare Pages Action

+This GitHub Action will create a GitHub deployment from your Cloudflare Pages one, thus triggering Meticulous to run tests.

-To use this Action please create a GitHub Actions workflow `.github/workflows/trigger-meticulous.yaml` with the contents:
+To use this Action please create a GitHub Actions workflow `.github/workflows/cloudflare-pages.yaml` with the contents:

 ```yaml
 name: Trigger Meticulous